Course 4: Rust Language

 This section is largely inspired by https://corrode.dev/blog/paradigms/.

-An originality compared to other recent languages is the important influence of functionnal programming in Rust.
+A specificity compared to other recent languages is the important and growing influence of functional programming in Rust.

 A simple example: integer Vector sum.